 We were formed on February 9, 2011, and we have no prior operations.
-On , 2011, we purchased our initial portfolio of loans for \$ million from , a fund managed by Monroe Capital.
-On the date of purchase, this portfolio was comprised of 34 loans that were either senior, unitranche or junior secured debt obligations of companies and that we believe will provide us with a sound foundation for our business.
+On , 2011, we purchased our initial portfolio of loans for \$ million from MC Funding, Ltd., a fund managed by Monroe Capital.
+On the date of purchase, this portfolio was comprised of 24 loans that were either senior, unitranche or junior secured debt obligations of companies and that we believe will provide us with a sound foundation for our business.
 See "Portfolio Companies" for additional information.

-, 2011, we entered into a \$ million credit facility with , or the Lenders.
-The credit facility is On and million term loan, which we used to complete the acquisition of our initial portfolio and a \$ comprised of a \$ million revolving line of credit.
-As of 2011, we had \$ million outstanding under the term loan portion of the credit facility.
-Both the term loan and revolving loan are secured by a lien on all of our assets, including our initial portfolio of loans and all other assets, including cash on hand.
+, 2011, we entered into a \$ million credit facility with Royal Bank of Canada and Bank of Montreal (Chicago Branch), or the On Lenders.
+The credit facility is comprised of a \$ million term loan, which we used to complete the acquisition of our initial portfolio and a \$, 2011, we had \$ million outstanding under the term loan portion of the credit facility.
+Both the term loan and revolving line of credit.
+As of revolving loan are secured by a lien on all of our assets, including our initial portfolio of loans and all other assets, including cash on hand.
 In connection with the credit facility, we have also agreed in the future to pledge any portfolio investments (other than those related to permitted secured indebtedness) that we make after the consummation of this offering.
 Pursuant to the terms of the term loan, we have agreed to use a portion of the net proceeds from this offering to pay the outstanding principal of, and accrued and unpaid interest on, the term loan as well as pay the reasonable transaction costs incurred by us and the Lenders in establishing the full credit facility.
 The material terms of the term loan are: (1) total borrowing capacity of up to \$ million, of which \$ million has been drawn under the facility as of the date of this prospectus; and (2) interest accrues at a daily rate equal to 2.5% plus the greater of the prime interest rate, the federal funds rate plus 0.5% or LIBOR plus 1.0%.
 The term loan credit facility matures upon the closing of this offering.